About

 Divorce and Remarriage

 We teach that all divorces are based on sin although not all divorces are sinful (Matt.
 19:8-9).
 A divorce is not sinful when it is acquired on biblical grounds.
 There are two provisions that grant permission for (but do not require divorce) : Adultery (Matt.
 19:3-9) or desertion by an unbelieving spouse (I Cor.
 7:13-15).
 Remarriage is permitted only when a divorce is established on biblical grounds (Matt.
 19:9; I Cor.
 7:15).
-God regulates all unbiblical divorces (I Cor.7:11) and makes no provision or gives permission to remarry in such cases.
-Remarriage without biblical grounds to divorce will result in adultery (Matt.
+God regulates all unbiblical divorces (I Cor.7:11) and makes no provision nor gives permission to remarry in such cases.
+Remarriage without biblical grounds to divorce results in adultery (Matt.
 19:9).
 In the event that a divorce should occur between two professing Christians without Scriptural grounds, they are required by God to remain unmarried or be reconciled to each other (1 Cor.
 7:10-11)

-Gender and sexuality
+Gender and Sexuality

 The language of the Bible makes it abundantly clear that God created mankind as male and female, calling them to multiply through procreation, (Gen. 1:26-28).
 Sexuality is designed by God and to be experienced between one man and one woman within the context of marriage.
 The Bible makes no provision for a third gender or for the crossing over of genders.
 When mankind transgresses God’s Word through unbridled desires and or physical sexual intimacy they do so against God’s expressed design and will, resulting in abomination, (Rom.
 1:18-32).
 Any expression of sexual intimacy outside of marriage is fornication, whether heterosexual or homosexual- is forbidden and falls under the sin of sexual immorality.
 We recognize no other rule of sexual conduct outside of God’s authoritative word (II Tim.
 3:16-17).
 God has created male and female distinctions purposefully.
-A husband and wife together, as sexual beings, are designed intentionally to procreate and produce offspring, each in their own role according to their own gender (Gen. 1:27-28).
+A husband and wife together, as sexual beings, are designed intentionally to procreate and produce offspring, each in their own role according to their gender (Gen. 1:27-28).
 God is sovereign in the assignment of gender-and for anyone to reject, seek to redefine, or act in a way clearly contrary to God's good Providence in such assignment is to rebel against Him and reflect an idolatrous arrogance and contempt against His right as Creator to fashion His creatures as He wills.
 (1 Cor.
 6:9-11; Eph.
 5:4-5; Gal 5:19).

 Sanctity of Life

 We believe that life is sacred because of its origin and reflection.
-The Bible is our authoritative source of this declaration.
+The Bible is the authoritative source of this declaration.
 Mankind was created by God and bears the image of the triune God, (Gen. 1: 26-27).
 Because God is holy His creation is holy.
 God not only created man by fashioning him but also breathed life into the man that he should be a living being, (Gen. 2:7).
 Mankind originated from God; therefore, humanity belongs to God and is accountable to Him for the life He has granted.
 God does not grant permission for anyone to act autonomously in the taking of a life through homicide or suicide, both being an act of murder.
 Abortion is murder, (Ex.
 20: 13).

 Membership

 New members are received on a regular basis.
-Prospective members join the roll in the presence of the congregation after completing both this membership class and a successful interview with the elders-having given a credible profession of faith, heartily affirmed their submission to the authority of the Bible, and acknowledged their alignment with the HCF Statement of Faith.
+Prospective members join the roll in the presence of the congregation after completing both the membership class and a successful interview with the elders-having given a credible profession of faith, heartily affirmed their submission to the authority of the Bible, and acknowledged their alignment with the HCF Statement of Faith.
 New members are normally introduced to the congregation at our next communion service, so that existing members can receive them into biblical church fellowship.
 Several benefits follow:

 • Members to put a name with a face and to make a point to know who is willfully a part of our church family, so that they can fulfill their biblical responsibility to love, serve and care for them as members of their own church family, and to know from whom they can expect/receive the same.